 For information on TR Writing Services (“we edit, proof, and publish the book within you”) contact us at firstname.lastname@example.org.
 We have a Free booklet telling you about our services.
 And we are upfront on our prices (all are low).

 VISIT MY AUTHOR’S PAGE TODAY: amazon.com/author/rfrederickriddle.

 ARE YOU A BOOK REVIEWER?
 I am always looking for book reviews.
 Whether it is Perished The World That Was (Book One), World of Noah and the Ark (Book Two), World of Shem (Book Three), World of Abraham (Book Four) or Death Ship (Book One), Pauline A New Home (Book Two), Task Force Hunter (Book Three), Black Death (Book Four), or Rise of I.C.E.S.
 (Book Five), I value your reviews.

 If you would like to review any of these books contact me at email@example.com with the subject line indicating that desire.
 An example of an appropriate subject line would be: ‘Seek to review [book Title].’
 In the email make sure to indicate your email address, your name, and the choice of copy (PDF or ePub).

 – – – – – – –

-R Frederick Riddle is the author of several books and is best known for Christian Historical Fiction.
+R Frederick Riddle is the Editor of TR Writing Services providing help to struggling and/or new authors to write and publish their books.
+In addition he is the author of several books and is best known for Christian Historical and Speculative Fiction.
 For more information on him or his books visit his Amazon Authors Page.
 He is also co-founder and Vice President of T&R Independent Books where his books are featured.
 To reply to any blog you have the option of commenting on a blog and/or sending an email to firstname.lastname@example.org.
 You may also be interested in his Facebook page at RFrederickRiddlesWorld.